-He then loaded up the boot for us, taking care to put the bread to one side and made it clear which bags contained the frozen and refrigerated items.
+The man in the van loaded up the boot for us, which meant even less work for me, and took care to put the bread to one side and made it clear which bags contained the frozen and refrigerated items.

-So, would I use ASDA Click & Collect again?
-Yes.
+Would I use ASDA Click & Collect again?

 I’d recommend you try ASDA Click & Collect for yourself.
-And if you do, don’t forget to pop back and let me know how you get on.
+If you do, don’t forget to pop back and let me know how you get on.